apmadsen/runtime-reflection-lite/docs/0.2/runtime/reflection/lite/member_filter.md

 - DELEGATES `32`: Return delegates
 - PROTECTED `128`: Return protected members (attributes starting with a single underscore)
 - PRIVATE `192`: Return private and protected attributes (members starting with a single underscore or double underscore)
-- SPECIAL `256`: Return special members (attributes starting and ending with a double underscore)
+- SPECIAL `256`: Return special members (attributes starting and ending with a double underscore - note that constrctors are returned nevertheless)
 - DEFAULT `511`: Return all members